------- + -------

 One population at risk of adverse health outcomes due to food insecurity is pregnant women.
 Many risk factors related to food insecurity during pregnancy can impact maternal and fetal health outcomes.

-• Medically tailored meals
+• Medically tailored meals.

-• Medically tailored groceries
+• Medically tailored groceries.

 • Produce prescriptions.